FreshworksStudio/docker-elk/README.md

 ### Setting up user authentication

-> :information_source: Refer to [How to disable paid features](#how-to-disable-paid-features) to disable authentication.

 The stack is pre-configured with the following **privileged** bootstrap user:

 * user: *elastic*
 * password: *changeme*

 Although all stack components work out-of-the-box with this user, we strongly recommend using the unprivileged [built-in users][builtin-users] instead for increased security.

 1. Initialize passwords for built-in users